Black Rain Frog Facts

 - Species: B. fuscus

-Further, the Breviceps fuscus resides at altitudes between sea level and 3,280 ft (1,000 m).
+This particular amphibian typically inhabits regions of both forests and heathlands on slopes and mountain plateaus.
+The Breviceps fuscus also resides at altitudes between sea level and 3,280 ft (1,000 m).
 The remarkable animal also appears to be primarily nocturnal.

-This unique species also evolved as a burrower.
-In addition, it commonly creates tunnels that are typically shallow (about 15 cm).
+This unique species also possesses attributes and behavioral patterns similar to some of its brethren.
+For one, it evolved as a proficient and frequent burrower.
+It additionally quite commonly creates tunnels, with these typically being shallow (about 15 cm).